linkmalloc/proudbisayabai.ph/_posts/2021-05-24-funtastic-island.md

 ---
 #### Funtastic Island

 A place of fun and great adventure. **Funtastic Island** is a place to relax and enjoy the ocean breeze that will surely captivate your hearts.
-The place is worth to experience with family and friends.
-The main highlight of the **Funtastic Island** is the cliff jumping that gives you the adrenaline rush and the beautiful cottages on top of the boulders.
+The place is worth experiencing with family and friends.
+The main highlight of **Funtastic Island** is the cliff jumping that gives you the adrenaline rush and the beautiful cottages on top of the boulders.
 The view that it offers is really amazing.

 ![](/images/posts/funtastic_island/2.jpg)